-- The religious conscience exemption and the hardship exemption are available only by going to the exchange and applying for an exemption - Exemptions for members of Indian tribes, members of health care sharing ministries, and incarcerated individuals can be applied for through the exchange OR while filing an annual tax return - Exemptions for unaffordable coverage, short coverage gaps, and individuals who are not lawfully present in the U.S. can only be claimed as part of filing a tax return.
+- The religious conscience exemption and the hardship exemption are available only by going to the exchange and applying for an exemption. - Exemptions for members of Indian tribes, members of health care sharing ministries, and incarcerated individuals can be applied for through the exchange OR while filing an annual tax return. - Exemptions for unaffordable coverage, short coverage gaps, and individuals who are not lawfully present in the U.S. can only be claimed as part of filing a tax return.
 The exemption for those who are under the tax filing threshold is available automatically there is no action required.

-The exemptions supported by the HCR solution are those which can only be applied for through the exchange and the ones which can be applied for either through the exchange or by filing a tax return, however the hardship exemption is not currently supported, therefore the following exemption categories can be applied for:
+The exemptions supported by the HCR solution are those which can only be applied for through the exchange and the ones which can be applied for either through the exchange or by filing a tax return.
+The following exemption categories can be applied for:

-- · Incarcerated Individuals
+- Incarcerated Individuals

 - Religious Conscience

 - Membership in a health sharing ministry

-- · Membership in a federally recognized Indian tribe
+- Membership in a federally recognized Indian tribe